artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

            manage.py help purge_transient_processing_data
    ";

-The example above will destroy all records from the database as well as the search documents related to packages that completed more than six hours ago:
+The example below will destroy all records from the database as well as the search documents related to packages that completed more than six hours ago:

 .. code:: bash